See Advanced Topics.

 Option 3:

-To access the data in your MySQL database, use the table viewer in User Query.
+To access the data in the MySQL database, use the table viewer in User Query.